-His success story at UConn has included 18 consecutive winning seasons and 16 trips to the NCAA Championship Tournament.
-In addition, the UConn men's soccer program has been ranked in the National Top 25 in 15 of the past 18 seasons.
+His success story at UConn has included 20 consecutive winning seasons and 18 trips to the NCAA Tournament.
+In addition, the UConn men's soccer program has been ranked in the National Top 25 in 18 of the past 22 seasons.

 In 2011, the Huskies were 19-3-3 overall, setting a single-season school record with 16 shutouts, allowing just 10 goals in 25 matches.
 UConn was ranked No. 5 in the nation in the final collegiate poll, advancing to the NCAA Tournament quarterfinals.

-Reid, a native of Brentwood, NY, was a scholastic soccer star at Brentwood HS (NY) and later an all-region selection at Suffolk Community College before transferring to Southern Connecticut prior to the 1980 season.
+A scholastic soccer star at Brentwood HS (N.Y.), Reid was an all-region selection at Suffolk Community College before transferring to Southern Connecticut prior to the 1980 season.